 Visit Mexico Announces New Tourism Campaign – Rutas de Mexico

 Ah, Mexico!
 How little I knew of your beauty and culture before I traveled your roads for four months.
 Having camped in the back of my truck on windswept Baja beaches, enjoyed dinner in a cave in Tijuana, seen my first and only “green flash” as the sun set over the Pacific in Puerta Vallarta, and luxuriated in a hillside cabana with its own private pool-for-two in Acapulco, I had experienced more of you than most Americans.
 But I had only just scratched the surface.
-I knew nothing of your stunning colonial cities, jungle-draped ruins, sacrosanct cenotes, and fascinating history.
+I knew nothing of the many hidden Rutas de Mexico.
+Of your stunning colonial cities, jungle-draped ruins, sacrosanct cenotes, and fascinating history.
 Never before had I swam alongside whale sharks, descended into the deepest canyon in North America, or been invited to a Semana Santa celebration with Tarahumara Indians.
 By the time I was halfway through my trip, I was hooked.

 What’s keeping you?
 Mexico awaits!